Galvana28/Galvana28/README.md

 ![reshiram-pokemon-reshiram](https://github.com/user-attachments/assets/7080908a-b436-4afe-9f25-930ebf9c4f4a)

 Hello!
 My name is Galvana!
 I LOVE My Singing Monsters and Pokémon!!
-If you have any cosplays PLEASE show me 🤯 I'm also super hypefixated on Eurovision and Super Mario 3D World.
+If you have any cosplays PLEASE show me 🤯 I'm also super hypefixated on Hiveswap and Mario.

 I'm quite bad at talking to people 😔😨 I'm ASS at keeping conversations going.
 I make a lot of typos mostly because I'm really happy I love y'all /p .
 Sometimes it's difficult to find the right words, so I use emojis instead.